TheRealCodeBeard/ServerlessTwitterBot/STEP5.md

 3. Post that generated content to Twitter for all the world to see.

+## TL;DR
+- Create the Logic App on a recurrant schedule that calls your function.
+- Post the content to Twitter.
+- See how it breaks based on Twitter's rules about duplicate content.

 ## Known gotchas

 1. You will need to authorise access to Twitter so make sure you have the log in details handy if they are not already stored in your browser.